awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 Review the preceding code and note the following:
 + The function knows the source bucket name and the key name of the object from the event data it receives as parameters\.
 If the object is a \.jpg, the code creates a thumbnail and saves it to the target bucket\.
-+ The code assumes that the destination bucket exists and its name is a concatenation of the source bucket name followed by the string `resized`\.
-For example, if the source bucket identified in the event data is `examplebucket`, the code assumes you have an `examplebucketresized` destination bucket\.
++ The code assumes that the destination bucket exists and its name is a concatenation of the source bucket name followed by the string `-resized`\.
+For example, if the source bucket identified in the event data is `examplebucket`, the code assumes you have an `examplebucket-resized` destination bucket\.
 + For the thumbnail it creates, the code derives its key name as the concatenation of the string `resized-` followed by the source object key name\.
 For example, if the source object key is `sample.jpg`, the code creates a thumbnail object that has the key `resized-sample.jpg`\.

 The deployment package is a \.zip file containing your Lambda function code and dependencies\.